 Stranger Than Heaven finally has real shape.
 Xbox and Ryu Ga Gotoku Studio say the game spans five eras across five Japanese cities, and Xbox is already teeing up a standalone May 6 broadcast instead of leaving this reveal to die as one more Partner Preview trailer.

 That is why this matters now.
 Until this week, Stranger Than Heaven looked interesting in the vague, RGG-coded way a lot of showcase reveals do.
-Now it has structure, a real next checkpoint, and a clearer platform pitch: Xbox Series X|S, PC, Xbox Cloud, Xbox Play Anywhere, and Game Pass are all part of the current official framing.
+Now it has structure, a real next checkpoint, and a clearer platform pitch: Xbox Series X|S, PC, Xbox Cloud, Xbox Play Anywhere, Game Pass, Steam, and PS5 are all part of the current official framing.

 What Xbox actually confirmed